Gunman kills 19 children, 2 teachers in Texas school rampage

 Associated Press

-UVALDE, Texas (AP) — An 18-year-old gunman who killed 19 children and two teachers at a Texas elementary school barricaded himself inside a classroom, “shooting anyone that was in his way,” an official said Wednesday, describing the latest a gruesome, yearslong series of mass killings at churches, schools and stores.

-Police and others responding to Tuesday’s attack broke windows at the school in an effort to allow students and teachers inside to escape, Lt.
-Christopher Olivarez of the Texas Department of Public Safety said Wednesday on NBC’s “Today.”

-Olivarez told CNN that all victims were in the same fourth-grade classroom at Robb Elementary School.
-Eventually, the shooter was killed by law enforcement.
+Olivarez told CNN that all of the victims were in the same fourth-grade classroom at Robb Elementary.

-Tuesday’s assault in the heavily Latino town of Uvalde was the deadliest shooting at a U.S. school since a gunman killed 20 children and six adults at Sandy Hook Elementary in Newtown, Connecticut, in December 2012.

-Families waited hours for word on their children.
-At the town civic center where some gathered, the silence was broken repeatedly by screams and wailing.
+Families in Uvalde waited hours for word on their children.
+At the town civic center where some gathered Tuesday night, the silence was broken repeatedly by screams and wails.
 “No!
 Please, no!” one man yelled as he embraced another man.

-“My heart is broken today,” said Hal Harrell, the school district superintendent.
-“We’re a small community, and we’re going to need your prayers to get through this.”

-Gov. Greg Abbott said one of the two adults killed was a teacher.
+On Wednesday morning, volunteers were seen arriving with Bibles and therapy dogs.

 The agent was wounded but able to walk out of the school, the law enforcement official said.